-The cast-iron columns, originally by MacFarlanes foundry of Glasgow, Scotland (28 February 2004)
+Cast-iron columns, originally manufactured by MacFarlanes in Glasgow, Scotland.
+(28 February, 2004)

 Penang Travel Tips expresses its thanks to Loh-Lim Lin Lee for her assistance in the preparing of the material for this article.
 Special thanks also to Cheong Fatt Tze Mansion for allowing the photo shoot of its interior.

 The Penang Travel Tips website is a huge website that documents everything in Penang.
 On top of the hundreds of streets and tourist attractions, I also add in hundreds of shops and businesses.

 If you operate a shop business in Penang, or anywhere in Malaysia or Singapore, contact me to add your business/shop into my website.
 It only a one-time fee, and your shop/business will be listed by location and category, helping your would-be customers find you.
 To find out more, CONTACT ME